guidance-guarantee-programme/pension_guidance/content/living_abroad.md

 You might have to pay [UK tax on your pension](https://www.gov.uk/tax-uk-income-live-abroad).

 You might also have to pay tax in the country where you’re resident.
-If that country has a double taxation agreement with the UK, you might not have to be [taxed twice - in the UK and abroad](https://www.gov.uk/tax-uk-income-live-abroad/taxed-twice).
+If that country has a double taxation agreement with the UK, you might not have to be [taxed twice](https://www.gov.uk/tax-uk-income-live-abroad/taxed-twice) – in the UK and abroad.

 If you [plan to retire abroad](https://www.gov.uk/moving-or-retiring-abroad) you must tell HM Revenue and Customs so that you pay the right tax on your pension.